elliottbache/tls_connection_coding_challenge/docs/guide.md

 challenge.
 Each command sent by the server was meant to be answered with a single-line.
 Any more lines would fall outside the scope of the proper functioning of this program and should thus be treated as an exception.
+- Multiprocessing is used to take into account the imposed timeouts.
+All commands have a timeout of 6 seconds except the POW challenge, which has a 2-hour timeout.

 ## Protocol